 Like any dedicated student, it’s very important to continually consult with coaches and mentors.
 I sought out the help of a very good friend of mine, Sid Zacharias.
 He had worked with many Mustangs, and has the softest and most compassionate approach to understanding them that I’ve ever witnessed.
 I left all my clients and training horses, packed my bags, and moved with Wild Heart down to his facility for a few weeks to learn.

-I spend almost 6 to 9 hours a day with her, diving deep into compassionate, reflective groundwork that helped Wild Heart learn how to process her emotions, and develop confidence.
+I spent almost 6 to 9 hours a day with her, diving deep into compassionate, reflective groundwork that helped Wild Heart learn how to process her emotions, and develop confidence.
 I realized that she was the most introverted horse that I’ve ever worked with.
 I had to learn how to read silence, and read her invisible signs about how she was feeling about each task.

 After countless hours and days of preparation work to peel back the “layers of the onion” of her personality and how she was feeling about the training, it was time to ride her again.
 With the assistance of Sid’s brother Zeke and his pony horse, I climbed up on her back.
 I remember looking down at my hands, and they were shaking.
 As a professional, it was a humbling moment to experience that level of fear.
 I was always able to channel my fear into productive work, but this time I felt it almost flowing through my veins.
 My confidence had been shattered, but the only way to grow it back and build it even stronger than ever was to trust in the work I had done with this horse.
 I knew the power she had in her, but I had to trust that I had now equipped her with enough coping skills to go through this next phase with me.
 I remember her looking up at me, and me looking down at her.
 I just silently thought to myself, “Just please give me a chance with you, I promise I will listen to you better and it will all be okay.
 I am committed to us as a team.”